RingCentral (NYSE:RNG) Issues Q4 2021 Earnings Guidance

-Several research analysts have issued reports on the stock.
-Northland Securities dropped their target price on shares of RingCentral from $450.00 to $410.00 and set an outperform rating on the stock in a report on Wednesday, November 10th.
-Piper Sandler increased their target price on shares of RingCentral from $342.00 to $352.00 and gave the stock an overweight rating in a report on Wednesday, November 10th.
-Colliers Securities reiterated a buy rating and set a $349.00 target price on shares of RingCentral in a report on Wednesday, November 10th.
-Zacks Investment Research upgraded shares of RingCentral from a sell rating to a hold rating and set a $285.00 target price on the stock in a report on Tuesday, July 27th.
-Finally, KeyCorp increased their target price on shares of RingCentral from $390.00 to $404.00 and gave the stock an overweight rating in a report on Wednesday, November 10th.
-Three analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $401.90.
+A number of equities research analysts have issued reports on the stock.
+Barclays assumed coverage on shares of RingCentral in a report on Thursday, October 21st.
+They issued an overweight rating and a $350.00 price target on the stock.
+Colliers Securities reaffirmed a buy rating and issued a $349.00 target price on shares of RingCentral in a research report on Wednesday, November 10th.
+Jefferies Financial Group dropped their target price on shares of RingCentral from $450.00 to $360.00 and set a buy rating for the company in a research report on Thursday, October 21st.
+They noted that the move was a valuation call.
+Needham & Company LLC raised their target price on shares of RingCentral from $360.00 to $400.00 and gave the stock a buy rating in a research report on Wednesday, November 10th.
+Finally, KeyCorp raised their target price on shares of RingCentral from $390.00 to $404.00 and gave the stock an overweight rating in a research report on Wednesday, November 10th.
+Three analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, RingCentral has an average rating of Buy and an average price target of $401.90.

-In other RingCentral news, CFO Mitesh Dhruv sold 321 shares of RingCentral stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $254.61, for a total transaction of $81,729.81.
-Following the sale, the chief financial officer now owns 166,012 shares of the company’s stock, valued at approximately $42,268,315.32.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CAO Vaibhav Agarwal sold 468 shares of RingCentral stock in a transaction on Wednesday, November 10th.
-The stock was sold at an average price of $301.00, for a total transaction of $140,868.00.
+In other news, COO Anand Eswaran sold 5,835 shares of RingCentral stock in a transaction that occurred on Thursday, August 26th.
+The shares were sold at an average price of $254.71, for a total value of $1,486,232.85.
+Following the completion of the sale, the chief operating officer now directly owns 193,124 shares in the company, valued at $49,190,614.04.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CAO Vaibhav Agarwal sold 100 shares of RingCentral stock in a transaction that occurred on Monday, November 15th.
+The stock was sold at an average price of $271.79, for a total transaction of $27,179.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 79,109 shares of company stock valued at $18,667,243.
-Insiders own 7.35% of the company’s stock.
+Insiders sold 70,333 shares of company stock valued at $16,468,452 over the last quarter.
+Company insiders own 7.35% of the company’s stock.

 RingCentral, Inc engages in the provision of global enterprise cloud communications and collaboration solutions.
 The firm’s solutions provide a single user identity across multiple locations and devices, including smartphones, tablets, PCs and desk phones; and allow for communication across multiple modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings and fax.